Department of State Research Topics

 Cold War Era Agencies

-Records of the Agency for International Development (RG 286)
+Records of the United States Agency for International Development (USAID) (RG 286)

 AID did not maintain a central filing system.
 Instead, each operating bureau or office maintained its own records, often using a filing scheme similar to that used by the Department of State.
 Using published sources such as agency reports and telephone books, organization manuals, and references in the records, researchers must identify the office or offices that dealt with the subject of research in order to locate documentation of interest.

-Mission records contain mainly subject or program records; records from the headquarters also contain records relating to projects overseen by the both program offices and the missions, and the administration of the entire agency.
+Mission records contain mainly subject or program records; records from the headquarters also contain documentation relating to projects overseen by the both program offices and the missions as well as the administration of the entire agency.

 USAID maintains the Development Experience Clearinghouse containing important documents that researchers might not find in our holdings.